Chicken and chorizo empanadas

-Traditional in Spain and Portugal, empanadas are little pastry pockets with an intensely flavoured savoury filling.
+Traditional in South America, Spain and Portugal, empanadas are little pastry pockets with an intensely flavoured savoury filling.
 They are great eaten any time but make a particularly good tapas-style snack with a cold beer.

 Heat the oven to 180C/350F/Gas 4.